Applications for community grants now open

 “In the last year, grants were used for everything from helping to write a book about the history of the Ashburton fire brigade to controlling sycamores and holly on a special piece of land.
 If you are part of a group or project that provides a benefit to our community, then there’s a good chance it may be eligible for one of the community grants.”

-The grants available in February include those for community development, biodiversity, heritage and trail maintenance.
+The available grants include those for community development, biodiversity, heritage and trail maintenance.
 A second round of grants will open in March and include funds from the Creative Communities Scheme and travel costs for junior sports teams.

 Mrs Durham encourages any organisation or group that has questions or needs assistance with their application to get in touch with the Council.